-North Korea destroys South Korean liaison office in 'terrific explosion'
+North Korea destroys inter-Korean liaison office in 'terrific explosion'

 The building had originally been used as offices for managing operations at the Kaesong Industrial Complex, a joint venture between the two Koreas that was suspended in 2016 amid disagreement over the North’s nuclear and missile programmes.

-South Korea spent at least 9.78 billion won ($8.6 million) in 2018 to renovate the building, which stood as a gleaming blue glass structure in the otherwise drab industrial city.
+South Korea spent at least 9.78 billion won ($8.6 million) in 2018 to renovate the building.
 When it was operating, South Koreans worked on the second floor and North Koreans on the fourth floor.
 The third floor held conference rooms for meetings between the two sides.

 On Saturday, North Korean state media reported that Kim Yo Jong, the sister of the North Korean leader and a senior official of the ruling Workers’ Party, had ordered the department in charge of inter-Korean affairs to “decisively carry out the next action”.